microsoft/code-challenges/Labs/Azure Cosmos DB/hands-on-lab.md

 Now that we know how to select a certain field, we can filter on them.

-Send a tweet now on twitter using #MSBuild or #DocumentDB.
+Send a tweet now on twitter using #MSBuild, #Azure, or #CosmosDB.
 Lets see if we can find your tweet!

 Write a query to select a specific tweet by its user by username (replace windowsdev with your username):